bmeaut/python_nlp_2018_spring/Homework.md

 ## Submission

-TBA
+Submissions are managed through Github Classroom.
+You will receive an invite link via Neptun.

+1. Click on the invite link and login to GitHub.
+Create an account if necessary.
+2. Grant access to GitHub Classroom.
+It will only use your public information and your homework repository's information.
+3. Find your name in the course roster and click on it.
+If you can't find your name in the list, please email the instructor.

+Now Github Classroom creates your own private repository for this homework with the starter code (the homework notebook) in it.
+This may take a few minutes.

+### Final submission

+The last commit in this repository before the deadline will be your submission for this homework.

+Please be aware that we might delete these repositories after the end of the semester.

+### Late and repeated submission

 One homework assignment can be (re-)submitted by the end of the repeat period in accordance with the Code of Studies and Exams.

 ## Grading